1. What are Generators?

-When you create an application using the rails
+When you create an application using the rails new command, you're using a

-a Rails generator.
-After that, you can get a list of all available generators by
+automating boilerplate code.
+You can get a list of all available generators by

-invoking bin/rails generate
+invoking bin/rails generate from within any Rails application:

 $ rails new myapp